bry/bry/README.md

   - The aim is a standard progress and accountability app for a badmiton playing exercise pair
   - Problem: Sports ELO is non-standard across organizations, subjective and a gatekept player rating system.
 Sportsara is an attempt to make pair level ratings fair, accessible, objective and fun for everyone.
-  - Insights:
-    - Individuals can be tournament organizers, administering a community match - officialized by a software platform, peer-to-peer community ELO,
-    - DB append only records instead of paper or excel maintained records for global player ELO integrity,
-    - Badminton coaches can track player development metrics and adjust training,
-    - U.S. culture around collegiate badminton clubs and national collegiate competiton is changing and growing and may need software infrastructure support
-    - Tracking personal health & performance metrics is a timeless human desire (Apple Health, Google Health, Samsung Health)
   - Inspo: [ELO Rating System for Chess and Beyond](https://www.youtube.com/watch?v=AsYfbmp0To0)

 ### 🥇 Hobbies